unfoldingWord-dev/Unlocked-Grammar-Info/docs/markdown.rst

 Using Markdown
 ==============

-Markdown is the format in which content on the Gogs Unlocked Grammar projects repository sites is created.
-The repo sites include a built-in Markdown editor so that in-depth knowledge of the format is typically not necessary.
+Markdown is the text formatting that the Unlocked Grammar projects use.
+The project sites include a built-in Markdown editor and previewer so that in-depth knowledge of the format is typically not necessary.
 However, there are a few exceptions when knowledge of Markdown format is helpful or necessary.

 Line Breaks
 -----------